Court tosses black man’s murder conviction over racial bias

 "The numbers speak loudly," Kavanaugh said in a summary of his opinion that he read in the courtroom, noting that Evans had removed 41 of the 42 prospective black jurors over the six trials.
 "We cannot ignore that history."

-In dissent, Thomas called Kavanaugh's opinion "manifestly incorrect" and wrote that Flowers presented no evidence whatsoever of purposeful race discrimination."
+In dissent, Justice Clarence Thomas called Kavanaugh's opinion "manifestly incorrect" and wrote that Flowers "presented no evidence whatsoever of purposeful race discrimination."
+Justice Neil Gorsuch joined most of Thomas' opinion.

+Thomas, the only African American on the Supreme Court, said the decision may have one redeeming quality: "The state is perfectly free to convict Curtis Flowers again."

 Flowers has been in jail more than 22 years, since his arrest after four people were found shot to death in a furniture store in Winona, Mississippi, in July 1996.